 Boathouse is the newest addition to the city’s dining landscape.
 It’s part of the newly revamped Riverside Precinct and offers superb views over the Fitzroy River.
 Happy hipsters rub shoulders with glowing baby boomers as the cool tunes flow and faultless waitstaff ride the wave of popularity.
 The menu is awesome (and very affordable — although we did visit during the launch phase so where things settle remains to be seen).
 The cocktail list is a treat.

-The same team is behind Headricks Lane – a funky mixed-use venue housed in a heritage warehouse on East Street.
-There’s a laneway-style café (that doubles as an upscale eatery by night), a bar, and a soon-to-be-operational micro-brewery.
+The same team is behind Headricks Lane — a funky mixed-use venue housed in a heritage warehouse on East Street.
+There’s a laneway-style café (that doubles as an upscale eatery by night), and a micro-brewery and bar.
 Lots of interesting textures and industrial finishes work together to create an amazing ambience.

 If there’s anywhere you’d expect to get a great steak it would be in Rockhampton.
 The historic Criterion Hotel on Quay Street is a popular option.
 Alternatively, head for the Great Western Hotel (which dates back to 1862).
 It has an award-winning steakhouse, and hosts a live rodeo in its indoor arena on Wednesday and Friday evenings.
 Cowboy boots and hats are the unofficial dress code!

 For casual eats and top coffee there are great cafes tucked away across the city.
-Workshop Rockhampton offers a rustic vibe on East Street while Dingles Café & Bar melds a heritage setting with contemporary finishes.
+45 East Street offers a rustic vibe, while Dingles Café & Bar melds a heritage setting with contemporary finishes.
 Jolt Café Bakery has a great location under the arches of the old Post Office.

-For something a little more organic head for the Arcade Car Park Market, which happens every Sunday from 8am to 12.30pm in the heart of the city (immediately opposite the Quality Hotel Regent Rockhampton).
-From fresh fruit and vegies to hand-made toys, preloved fashions and bric-a-brac, there’s something here for everyone.
+For something a little more organic, head for the Arcade Car Park Market.
+It happens every Sunday from 8am to 12.30pm in the heart of the city (immediately opposite the Quality Hotel Regent Rockhampton).
+From turnips to tarot card readings, hand-made toys, preloved fashions and bric-a-brac, there’s something here for everyone.
 Check the Facebook page for special events and details of live entertainment.

 If you happen to be in town on the second Sunday of January, March, May, July, September or November, hightail it over to the Rockhampton Heritage Village Markets.
 A gold coin will get you in the gate, with proceeds going towards the upkeep of the village.
 Shop for locally produced arts and crafts, food and fashion and take a spin on the Cobb & Co coach or in one of the village’s classic vintage cars.